FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- callback: the callback after obtaining the status.: Node consensus state。
+-callback: the callback after obtaining the status: Node consensus state。

 **Return value**